mudislandkid/TapTunes/DEPLOYMENT_NOTES.md

    sudo systemctl reload nginx
    ```

+5. **Verify** by:
-5. **Verify** by uploading an audiobook with large chapter files (should now work without 413 errors).
+   - Uploading an audiobook with large chapter files (should work without 413 errors)
+   - Uploading a cover image (should display correctly)

 ### Alternative: Manual Update
 If you prefer to manually edit the config: